-- An AF point is displayed around their eye. - To choose an eye to focus on, press the < (₹) > button to change the AF point to [4()), then use < (, >).
-As you use < (, >), the AF point changes again to [4()). - You can also tap the screen to choose an eye. - If your selected eye is not detected, an eye to focus on is selected automatically.
+- An AF point is displayed around their eye. - You can also tap the screen to choose an eye. - If your selected eye is not detected, an eye to focus on is selected automatically.

 Subject eyes may not be detected correctly, depending on the subject and shooting conditions.